 The current layout of the innermost tracking component of PANDA, the micro vertex detector (MVD), incorporates 4 barrel layers and six disk layers.
 Altogether roughly 400 double sided strip modules and 140 hybrid pixel modules cover an active area of about 1 m2 with 107 readout channels.
+Two more disk stations further downstream are foreseen to improve vertex tagging of hyperons and other particles with strangeness as well as to assist the tracking of particles in the forward region.
+These disks will be only equipped with double sided strip detectors.
 More details concerning the design and the layout can be found elsewhere [1, 2, 3].
 Main task of the MVD is a high resolution tracking for charged particles and the vertex reconstruction of primary and secondary vertices.
 Especially for the open charm physics an excellent reconstruction of D-meson decay vertices in all three spatial dimensions is mandatory.
-These task defines the important figures of merit which are collected in table 1.
+This task defines the figures of merit which are collected in table 2.

-spatial resolution σ_s in r φ ,
+spatial resolution for track points σ_s in r φ ,

-for track points σ_s in z
+versus p_T and Θ σ_s in z

-resolution for σ_v in x, y
+resolution for vertex reconstruction σ_v in x, y

-vertex reconstruction and z
+versus p_T and Θ and z

-relative resolution $\Delta p/p$
+relative resolution for charged $\Delta p/p$

-for charged particle momenta
+particle momenta vs. p_T and Θ

+relative mass resolution of Δ m/m

+reconstructed D^ and D

-Table 1: Basic figures of merit for the MVD.
+Table 2: Basic figures of merit for the MVD.

-The requirements of the MVD for these figures of merit will primary derived from the $\bar{p}p \to D^D^$ benchmark channel which allows a determination of the crucial secondary vertex detection for the short lived D-mesons together with tracking of low momentum pions coming from the D^ -decays.
-A first estimation of the expected performance in terms of the figures of merit, divided into the pixel and strip part of the MVD, based on experience and guesswork is given in Appendix 5, table 3, second column and third column respectively.
+The requirements of the MVD for these figures of merit will primary be derived from the $\bar{p}p \to D^{+}D^{-}$ benchmark channel which allows a determination of the crucial secondary vertex detection for the short lived D-mesons together with tracking of low momentum pions coming from the D^ -decays.
+A first estimation of the expected performance in terms of the figures of merit, divided into the pixel and strip part of the MVD, based on experience and educated guesswork at least, is given in Appendix 5, table 4, second column and third column respectively.

 Apart from the requirements directly connected with the physics performance of the MVD many requirements exist which can't be expressed easily in terms of figures of merit.
-They are mostly given by the environmental and operational conditions of the MVD and can be therefore derived from background process simulations or they are given by the needs from the outer detector components.
-With this in mind these requirements can be expressed much more solid although changes are still possible depending on the input from background simulations and other detector components constraints.
+They are mostly given by the environmental and operational conditions of the MVD and can therefore be derived from background process simulations or they are given by the needs from the outer detector components.
+With this in mind the requirements can be expressed much more solid although changes are still possible depending on the input from background simulations and other detector components constraints.
 These requirements are:

-- Radiation tolerance up to $3 \cdot 10^{14} \, \rm n{eq} cm^{-2}$ for the innermost pixel layers and up to $10^{14} \, \rm n{eq} cm^{-2}$ for the strip layers. - Material budget less than 1.2% of a radiation length per pixel layer and less than 1% per strip layer including all support structures and services. - Single channel occupancy up to some kHz for pixel sizes of $50 \cdot 400$ or $100 \cdot 100 \ \mu\text{m}^2$ resp. and up to some 10 kHz for single strips. - Total count rates per FE chip of about 10 MHz for the pixel part and 8 MHz for the strip part. - Time resolution σ_t must at least better than 50 ns to separate the single events; an improved resolution of about 2 ns is desirable for further event deconvolution in later DAQ stages.
+- Radiation tolerance up to $3 \cdot 10^{14} \, \rm n{eq} cm^{-2}$ for the innermost pixel layers and up to $10^{14} \, \rm n{eq} cm^{-2}$ for the strip layers. - Material budget less than 1.2% of a radiation length per pixel layer and less than 1% per strip layer including all support structures and services. - Single channel occupancy up to some kHz for pixel sizes of $50 \cdot 400$ or $100 \cdot 100 \ \mu\text{m}^2$ resp. and up to some $10 \ \text{kHz}$ for single strips.

-• $\frac{dE}{dx}$ -resolution in the order of ten percent is desirable for low momentum particles, especially kaons, pions and protons well below 1 GeV momentum.
+- Total count rates per FE chip of about 10 MHz for the pixel part and 8 MHz for the strip part. - Time resolution σ_t must at least be better than 50 ns to separate the single events; an improved resolution of about 2 ns is desirable for further event deconvolution in later DAQ stages. - $\frac{dE}{dx}$ -resolution in the order of ten percent is desirable for low momentum particles, especially kaons, pions and protons well below 1 GeV momentum.